AnandDedha/apache/notes.md

 So, basically, Kafka is a set of machines working together to be able to handle and process real-time infinite data.

+## What is message , record and event ?

 Lets To understand where the need for Apache Kafka is coming from, we'll look at an example of a product.